-3.2.7.
+3.2.6.
 Existing textile floors

-The installation of parguet on textile flooring, any type of carpet or padded element is not recommended in general.
+The installation of parquet on textile flooring is not recommended in general, in order to avoid health problems.

-3.2.8.
+3.2.7.
 Joints

 The slab shrinkage joints can be filled with flexible materials.
 The parquet may be installed on these joints, no matter what the installation system is (bonded, battens, or floating).
 The building ioints shall be left free.